freya022/BotCommands-Wiki/docs/using-commands/application-commands/writing-slash-commands.md

 You can optionally get more info on what changed in your application commands, by enabling the `TRACE` logs on `io.github.freya022.botcommands.internal.commands.application.diff.DiffLogger`, or any package it is in.

-## Examples

-You can take a look at more examples [here](https://github.com/freya022/BotCommands/tree/3.X/src/examples#examples).